PhDuck/ALBlog/content/posts/On-Records.md

 ## Introduction
 The record type is arguably the most important data type in AL development, one can hardly imagine AL development without it.
 Furthermore, with its inherent use in reports and pages it leaves no doubt about its fundamental status.

 Directions sessions have been dedicated to describing mere features supported by the record type.
-Therefore, this blog post cannot be expected to fully elucidate the matter, but rather it focuses on what has previously been shrouded in mystic: the internals of record types.
+Therefore, this blog post cannot be expected to fully elucidate the matter, but rather it focuses on what has previously been shrouded in mystic: the internals of the record type.

 My hope is that reading this post leaves you with a with a better understand of **tables** and their corresponding **record**.
 To achieve this, we will explore the connection between the table and the runtime's record type.
 We will also touch on the records runtime in-memory representation both its state and data.
 Finally, we will look at how records iterate over data in a performant manner, and how not to screw that up.